PROFIT: A Specialized Optimizer for Deep Fine Tuning: Abstract

 \section{Abstract}

-Fine-tuning pre-trained models has become invaluable in computer vision and robotics.
-Recent fine-tuning approaches focus on improving efficiency rather than accuracy by using a mixture of smaller learning rates or frozen backbones.
-To return the spotlight to model accuracy, we present \ourmethod{} (Proximally Restricted Optimizer For Iterative Training), one of the first optimizers specifically designed for incrementally fine-tuning converged models on new tasks or datasets.
-Unlike traditional optimizers such as SGD or Adam, which make minimal assumptions due to random initialization, \ourmethod{} leverages the structure of a converged model to regularize the optimization process, leading to improved results.
-By employing a simple temporal gradient orthogonalization process, \ourmethod{} outperforms traditional fine-tuning methods across various tasks: image classification, representation learning, and large-scale motion prediction.
-Moreover, \ourmethod{} is encapsulated within the optimizer logic, making it easily integrated into any training pipeline with minimal engineering effort.
-A new class of fine-tuning optimizers like \ourmethod{} can drive advancements as fine-tuning and incremental training become increasingly prevalent, reducing reliance on costly model training from scratch.
+The fine-tuning of pre-trained models has become ubiquitous in generative AI, computer vision, and robotics.
+Although much attention has been paid to improving the efficiency of fine-tuning models, there has been less scholarship around fine-tuning specifically for improved model performance.
+To remedy this gap, we present \ourmethod{}, one of the first optimizers designed to incrementally fine-tune converged models on new tasks and/or datasets.
+Unlike traditional optimizers such as SGD or Adam, which make minimal assumptions due to random initializations, \ourmethod{} takes the properties of a converged model into account explicitly to regularize the optimization process.
+Employing a temporal gradient-orthogonalization process, \ourmethod{} outperforms fine-tuning methods in various tasks, from image classification to multimodal language model training to large-scale motion prediction.
+Moreover, \ourmethod{} is encapsulated as a modular optimizer, which makes it easy to integrate directly into any training pipeline with minimal engineering effort.